 I’ve read that Dr. Lusk admits that he used to have an “axe to grind” about his side of the food policy debate, which is evident in his talk from five years ago.
 He clearly is frustrated by food classism, which certainly exists in the alternative food movement.
 He supports food and bio technology for the purpose of creating a food system that keeps food inexpensive and reduces impact on the environment.
 He strongly criticizes the positions of people such as Michael Pollan, Kelly Brownell, and Mark Bittman, who have written on the darkness of the industrial food system, thinking that their depictions demonize a system unnecessarily.
 In some ways, he is absolutely correct.

-It’s clear that he views the alternative food movement as being elitist and plain old wrong about it’s view on the future of food: slow, local, and “natural.”
+It is clear that he views the alternative food movement as being elitist and plain old wrong about its view on the future of food: slow, local, and “natural.”
 He fears that people on the other side of the isle are completely against innovation and progress.
 On that word “natural;” I want to highlight a few quotes from his talk:

 “Our food abundance that we’ve enjoyed is a triumph of human ingenuity over nature’s indifference to us.”

 “…nature is not our friend.
 It’s trying to compete with us.
 There is, after all, nothing more natural than dying.”

 “I don’t want a future where my kids are brooding over how to grow the oldest heirloom tomato, but rather one where they’re thinking about how to get corn to produce its own fertilizer, and where they dream about space-age technologies that can make tasty, nutritious food with the push of a button.”